 Pursuant to the Framework Agreement, among the Sterlite Sponsor, the Trustee and the Investment Manager, IndiGrid had agreed to acquire GPTL, KTL and NER from Sterlite Sponsor through separate share purchase agreements, out of which 49% of GPTL (along with 100% economic ownership) has already been acquired from SGL4.
 KTL and NER have a transmission network of 9 power transmission lines of approximately 1,458 ckms and 3 substations, with a transformation capacity of 4,260MVA.
 KTL and NER are under various stages of development.

-We expect to benefit from the skills and experience of the board of directors and the management teams of our Investment Manager in investing and financially managing our power transmission assets.
-Members of our Investment Manager’s boards of directors and management teams have extensive experience in operating the power transmission sector and have established track records in negotiating, structuring and financing investments in power transmission assets and financially managing those assets as well as governing similar trusts internationally.
+We benefit from the skills and experience of the board of directors and the management teams of our investment manager, IndiGrid Investment Managers Limited (formerly, Sterlite Investment Managers Limited), in investing and financially managing our power transmission and renewable energy assets for the beneficial interest of our Unitholders.
+Some of the members of our Investment Manager’s board of directors and management teams have extensive experience in the power transmission sector and have established track records in negotiating, structuring and financing investments in power transmission assets and financially managing these assets as well as governing similar trusts internationally.

-The InvIT Regulations set out the statutory requirements for, among other things, the board composition of an investment manager.
-We believe that Unitholders will benefit from the strong corporate governance requirements of the InvIT Regulations.
-Key features of our corporate governance structure are as follows:
+The InvIT Regulations set out the statutory requirements for, among other things, the board composition of an investment manager, which promotes strong corporate governance in IndiGrid.
+The key features of our corporate governance structure are as follows: